osxmidi/LinVst3/README.md

 Same usage as LinVst except that it's linvst3.so instead of linvst.so

-So for example, linvst3.so would be renamed to Delay.so for Delay.vst (see covert folder for batch name conversion utilities)
+So for example, linvst3.so would be renamed to Delay.so for Delay.vst3 (see covert folder for batch name conversion utilities)

 The vst3 dlls are most likely going to be in ~/.wine/drive_c/Program Files/Common Files/VST3